-(AML-CFT Law Article 16.1(b), 16.1(d); AML-CFT Decision Articles 4.2 to 13, 15, 20)
+(AML-CFT Law 16.1(b)(d); AML-CFT Decision 4.2-13, 15, 20)

-DNFBPs are obliged to take the necessary measures to manage and mitigate the ML/FT risks to which they are exposed.
-Both the AML-CFT Law and the AML-CFT Decision provide that DNFBPs may utilize a risk-based approach with respect to mitigation of ML/FT risks.
+FIs are obliged to take the necessary measures to manage and mitigate the ML/FT risks to which they are exposed.
+Both the AML-CFT Law and the AML-CFT Decision provide that supervised institutions may utilize a risk-based approach with respect to mitigation of ML/FT risks.